peteb/minicomps/README.md

 - **Filter handlers** can be registered for async queries (can be used for mocks, spies, error injection, etc)
 - Per-query executor to enable **flow control**
 - Component-level listeners for invocations (can be used to collect request duration, logging, tracing, generating sequence diagrams, etc)
+- Dependency reflection (can be used to enforce interaction policies, verify dependencies, generate dependency graphs, etc)
 - Periodical pumping and async operations can be skipped if the handling component has been synchronously locked (TODO)
-- Startup dependency verification (TODO)
 - Async function invocation using "minicoros" (a library that simplifies futures/promises) (TODO)
-- Dependency reflection (can be used to enforce interaction policies, generate dependency graphs, etc) (TODO)

 ## Examples
 ```cpp